 When considering a cloud service, there are security concerns you must consider.
 It is important to ensure the solution is compliant with local and international legislation – and that it does not complicate your effort of being compliant.

-A good print management service will enable you to define where data is located, and how long it is stored, and who has access to it.
+A good print infrastructure service will enable you to define where data is located, and how long it is stored, and who has access to it.
 Giving you total control of your data.

 Some solutions will route all print jobs through the cloud, while it is often preferred, for security and bandwidth reasons, to be able to keep print jobs behind your firewall.